Spanish Greetings & Farewells for All Occasions

 • Nos estamos viendo – See you around

 Tip: In the expressions hasta luego or hasta mañana, you can replace ‘mañana’ and ‘luego’ with a day of the week or a noun to express when you’re seeing that person again.
-For example, hasta el lunes (see you on Monday) is a common Spanish farewell for coworkers and classmates.
+For example, hasta el lunes (see you on Monday).

 • Atentamente – Sincerely